pomdtr/sunbeam/www/frontend/docs/developer-guide/examples/devdocs.md

 When the user run a command, the script is called with the command name as first argument.
 Let's implement the `search-docsets` command.

-The `search-docsets` command has a `list` mode, so the script must return a [valid list](../../reference/schemas/list.md) when called with this argument.
+The `search-docsets` command has a `filter` mode, so the script must return a [valid list](../../reference/schemas/list.md) when called with this argument.

 We will use the `sunbeam fetch` command to fetch the list of docsets from the devdocs api.
 The `fetch` command allows you to perform http requests (with an api similar to curl).